DataDog/datadog-serverless-functions/azure/blobs_logs_monitoring/README.md

 # Datadog-Azure function

-TODO: UPDATE
-The Datadog-Azure function is used to forward Azure logs to Datadog, including Activity and Diagnostic logs from EventHub.
+The Datadog-Azure function is used to forward Azure logs to Datadog from new blob files added in a storage account.
+The function reads the file, split

 **This is currently in beta, instructions and code are subject to modifications.**